Who is the Top Investor In Masco Corporation (MAS)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 28.62 million shares valued at $1.57 billion.
 The investor’s holdings represent 11.13% of the MAS Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 19.79 million shares valued at $1.09 billion to account for 7.69% of the shares outstanding.
 The other top investors are Massachusetts Financial Services Co. which holds 18.82 million shares representing 7.32% and valued at over $1.03 billion, while State Street Corporation holds 4.76% of the shares totaling 12.23 million with a market value of $671.75 million.

-Masco Corporation (NYSE: MAS) is 5.21% higher on its value in year-to-date trading and has touched a low of $27.04 and a high of $60.16 in the current 52-week trading range.
+Masco Corporation (NYSE: MAS) is 9.32% higher on its value in year-to-date trading and has touched a low of $32.01 and a high of $60.16 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The MAS stock was last observed hovering at around $57.32 in the last trading session, with the day’s gains setting it 0.47% off its average median price target of $67.00 for the next 12 months.
-It is also 22.95% off the consensus price target high of $75.00 offered by 20 analysts, but current levels are 3.68% higher than the price target low of $60.00 for the same period.
+The MAS stock was last observed hovering at around $58.03 in the last trading session, with the day’s gains setting it 2.02% off its average median price target of $67.00 for the next 12 months.
+It is also 19.93% off the consensus price target high of $75.00 offered by 20 analysts, but current levels are -0.08% lower than the price target low of $60.00 for the same period.

 Masco Corporation (MAS) Analyst Forecasts